Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Problem Formulation

 \subsection{System Model}

 Consider a BD-RIS-aided MU-MISO system\footnote{We discuss the generalization of the proposed approach to the MU-MIMO system in Section \ref{sec:generalization}.}, where a base station (BS) with $N$ transmit antennas serves $K$ single-antenna users simultaneously with the assistance of an $M$-element BD-RIS.
 As in \cite{BDRIS}, the $M$-element BD-RIS can be modeled as $M$ antennas connected to an $M$-port reconfigurable impedance network, which induces a non-diagonal scattering matrix $\bthe\in\C^{M\times M}$ to control the propagation of the incident waveform.
 Denote $\s=[s_1,s_2,\dots, s_K]^T$ as the data symbol vector for the users with $\mathbb{E}\left[\s\s^\dagger\right]=\mathbf{I}_K$, and let $\bW=[\bw_1,\bw_2,\dots,\bw_K]\in\C^{N\times K}$ be the beamforming matrix.
-Then the received signal at the $k$-th user can be expressed as\footnote{In this paper, we assume perfect matching, no mutual coupling, no structural scattering or specular reflection, and that the unilateral approximation holds \cite{generalmodel}. } where $\bG\in\C^{M\times N}$ is the channel matrix between the BS and the BD-RIS, $\bh_k\in\C^M$ denotes the channel vector between the BD-RIS and the $k$-th user, and $n_k\sim\mathcal{CN}(0,\sigma^2)$ is the additive white Gaussian noise.
-For simplicity, we neglect the direct channel between the BS and the users; however, all results can be straightforwardly generalized to scenarios where the direct channel is taken into account.
+Then the received signal at the $k$-th user can be expressed as\footnote{In this paper, we assume perfect matching, no mutual coupling, no structural scattering or specular reflection, and that the unilateral approximation holds \cite{generalmodel}. }

+where $\bG\in\C^{M\times N}$ is the channel matrix between the BS and the BD-RIS, $\bh_k\in\C^{M\times 1}$ denotes the channel vector between the BD-RIS and the $k$-th user, and $n_k\sim\mathcal{CN}(0,\sigma^2)$ is the additive white Gaussian noise.
+Throughout this paper, we assume that perfect instantaneous channel state information (CSI) is available at the BS.
+For simplicity, we also neglect the direct channel between the BS and the users; however, all results can be straightforwardly generalized to scenarios where the direct channel is taken into account.